- How to prepare your application

 - thorough, sound or high level gives an indication that advanced skill or knowledge is required.

-Please note that if your application does not address each Selection Criteria when it is required, you reduce your chance of being short-listed for interview.
+Please note that if your application does not address each Selection Criteria when it is required, you reduce your chance of being short-listed for an interview.